vmos1/Code_highlights/README.md

 ## 3. Conditional GANs to generate mass distributions in the early universe
 We develop conditional Generative Adversarial Neural networks (cGANs) to produce maps of the universe, conditioned on the cosmological paramters $\sigma$.
 The models are trained with images obtained from N-body simulations.
-The goal is to use cGANs to obtain novel images in regions of parameter space not explored by N-body simulations.
+Once trained, these ML models can very quickly generate novel images belonging to the distribution.
+Conditional GANs offer the opportunity to obtain novel images in regions of parameter space not explored by N-body simulations.

 ## Setting up the environment